 Tuesday, October 22, 2019, 12:00 - 1:00 p.m.
 EST

-The Historic Masonry Repair & Restoration presentation will include an overview of historic masonry wall assemblies and its evolution from mass, to transitional, to cladding systems.
-It is important to understand the differences and how these wall systems function.
-Focus will be given to understanding the rationale and methodology for condition assessment and provide insight into common types of deterioration and material characteristic.
-Understanding the material properties, the type of construction, and its vulnerabilities will help in developing appropriate repair and restoration solutions.
-Prioritizing repairs, such as protecting horizontal surfaces, integrating new flashings, and repairing steel elements allows for solving the root cause of damage or water infiltration.
-General appropriate masonry repair and replacement options will be discussed for several types of masonry such as brick, terra cotta, stone, cast stone, and their associated mortar.
-Craftworkers that are trained and educated in masonry restoration are assets to project teams and play a significant role in successful historic masonry projects.
+Get an overview of historic masonry wall assemblies and their evolution from mass, to transitional, to cladding systems.
+This session explores the differences between these systems and how they function.
+Learn the rationale and methodology for condition assessment and gain insight into common types of deterioration and material characteristics.
+Understanding the material properties, the type of construction, and its vulnerabilities helps in developing appropriate repair and restoration solutions.
+Prioritizing repairs, such as protecting horizontal surfaces, integrating new flashings, and repairing steel elements can help to solve the root cause of damage or water infiltration.
+General appropriate masonry repair and replacement options are discussed for several types of masonry such as brick, terra cotta, stone, cast stone, and their associated mortar.
+Finally, see how craftworkers that are trained and educated in masonry restoration are assets to project teams and play a significant role in successful historic masonry projects.

 Participants will be able to comprehend historic masonry construction.

 Understand properties and performance of historic masonry materials.